Topics Map > Employee Handbook > Compliance > Outside Activity Reporting

 Instructions to Submit

-- Go to your Outside Activities Reporting dashboard.
+- Navigate to the Outside Activities Reporting portal and log in.

 Who is Required to Submit?

 The following groups are required to fill out an annual Outside Activities Report (OAR) and update whenever new outside activities are undertaken:

 - All UW-Madison faculty, regardless of appointment level

 - All UW-Madison academic staff and limited appointees with total appointments equaling 50% or greater

 - All PIs, co-investigators, and senior/key personnel on current federal grants

 - All PIs, co-investigators, and senior/key personnel on research protocols involving human subjects

 - All individuals with an active management plan from the COI Committee